 With Driveboo, you can easily compare different car rental offers in Malaga and choose the one that best suits your needs.
 Malaga is the unofficial capital and heart of the region of Costa del Sol in the autonomous community of Andalusia.
 The area is known for its scenic beaches, breath-taking landscapes and friendly people.
 Driving in Spain with a rental car is simply a pleasure — the roads are newly built and safe, and take you straight to the door of the best accommodations, restaurants, cafeterias and rest areas.
 Even the smallest towns in Spain have ring roads.
 What is more, there are no holes or bumps, all the roads are well marked, and all the traffic signs are extremely clear, even for tourists with zero knowledge of Spanish.
 Ready to go?

-Spring time in Malaga
+Summer in Malaga

 In Malaga and its surrounding areas, you’ll find over 20 car hire companies.
 You can also rent a car at the Costa del Sol Malaga Airport (AGP), located just 13 km from the city center.
 This is definitely the most convenient option for those traveling by plane.
 At the airport, you will be provided with a wide choice of rental cars, tailored to many different needs.
 You can rent a small Coupé or a large SUV — the options are endless!
 The desks from which you can collect your rental car are located in the Baggage Hall at carousel 31.